luigiselmi/algorithms/README.md

 ## Source Code Encryption
-The Java source code of the solution of the assignments has been encrypted to comply with the Coursera Honor's Code using [OpenSSL](https://www.openssl.org/) and the Advanced Encryption Standard (AES) cipher with a 256 bits long key in CBC mode.
+The Java source code of the solution of the assignments has been encrypted to comply with the Coursera Honor's Code using [OpenSSL](https://www.openssl.org/) and the Advanced Encryption Standard (AES) symmetric cipher with a 256 bits long key in CBC mode.
 The command for the encryption is like in the example

 ```
 $ openssl enc -e -aes-256-cbc -in SeamCarver.java -out SeamCarver.java.enc -pass file:secret -p